On this page12

 These divination methods have survived thousands of years, and not because they predict the future.
 They endure because they give us frameworks to examine our own thoughts.

-Let's explore seven ancient systems that modern people still turn to when life gets complicated.
+Seven ancient systems worth knowing that modern people still turn to when life gets complicated.

 1. Tarot (Western Europe, 15th Century)